 What is Randonauting?

-Randonauting is the act of generating truly random numbers with quantum random number generation techniques (qRNG), converting those numbers into coordinates on the surface of the earth, and visiting the location in real life.
-It is essentially a truly random real world adventure generator that uses the interaction of human thought with quantum random number generation to take participants outside of predetermined branches of reality.
+To put it another way, it is the act of generating random numbers with random number generation techniques (RNG), converting those numbers into coordinates on the surface of the earth, and then visiting the location in real life.
+It is essentially a real world adventure generator that allows participants to explore Mind-Matter interactions, the theorized ability for the mind to interact with certain RNG techniques, as well as Blind-Spots, places in the world that lie outside our causal patterns of experience.

-Randonauting is something anyone with a phone and data package can do.
+Randonauting is something anyone with a phone and internet can do.
 Think of taking your dog on a walk.
 Usually, you’ll wander around your neighborhood or local area on some paths and then make your way back home, maybe encountering a few mildly interesting things on the way.
 Maybe you come across a creek, or a cool looking tree off the path, or maybe even a neighborhood park.
 These are all probably things you already knew existed if you’ve been around the area before.
-Now again, think of going on a walk, but this time by generating a truly random location somewhere in your vicinity and visiting it.
-That is essentially randonauting 101, so if you are not as interested in the technical background of how it all works and what it implies, you can take it from here and start going on random adventures throughout the world!
-Be sure to share your experiences with the randonaut community.
+Now again, think of going on a walk, but this time by generating a random location somewhere in your vicinity and visiting it.
+That is what Randonauts do when searching for Blind-Spots.
+For a lot of people they show up as locations near them that they never knew existed before despite passing them often in their daily routines.

 Diving Deeper: Quantum Random Points